 Can we generate new organs from cells?
-How do you design an artificial heart valve?
 How do biological molecules such as proteins and DNA work?
+Do you wonder to what extent it is possible to produce better medicine, enzymes or food using biotechnology?

-Technology you will learn how to find answers to questions like
+learn how to find answers to questions like these.
+This degree

-these.
-This degree programme combines elements from a variety of
+programme combines elements from a variety of disciplines,

-engineering.
-You will learn how to use this knowledge to create
+You will learn how to use this knowledge to create medical

-medical applications that make people better or improve their
+applications that make people better or improve their quality of

 Interested in medical research